 Risks identified during acquisition are highlighted to our property managers and site teams to ensure awareness, and that there is focus on ensuring management actions mitigate risks as far as possible during normal operations.
 Consideration of further mitigation over the mid to longer terms is included in the business plan and pursued by the asset management team.
-During the reporting period, we were in the process of updating our internal corporate Risk Register to formally include the management of both physical and transition related risks, increasing the visibility of these risks within the business, and can report on this update in the next reporting period.
+During the reporting period, we updated our internal corporate Risk Register to formally include the management of both physical and transition related risks, increasing the visibility of these risks within the business.